StrangeBeeCorp/docs/docs/thehive/administration/authentication/ldap.md

 7. Turn on the **Auth-use SSL** toggle to encrypt communication between TheHive and the authentication provider.

-    For more information about configuring SSL, refer to the [Configure SSL](ssl.md) topic.
+    For more information about configuring SSL/TLS, refer to [Configure JVM Trust for SSL/TLS Certificates](../../configuration/ssl/configure-ssl-jvm.md).

     ---